MSBA/MBA Dual Degree

 Predictive analytics make predictions about unknown future events.
 It is crucial for companies to ask the right questions, perform rigorous analysis, and take actions that will result in the most desirable outcomes.
 This course develops students' capability in applying the core concepts and techniques of predictive analytics to identify opportunity, recognize patterns, predict outcomes, and recommend optimal actions within the context of organizational decision-making.
 Topics include: business analytics life cycle, data pre- processing, linear and nonlinear regression, tree-based methods, model assessment and selection, and resampling methods.

 Should be taken as late in the program as possible.

-This course is built upon the predictive modeling course and covers a broad collect of data mining and business intelligence techniques, including logistic regression, discriminant analysis, support vector machines, clustering methods, network analysis, association rule mining, text mining, etc. It focuses on turning data into business intelligence and eventually use data and analytics to create business value.
+This course is built upon the predictive modeling course and covers a broad collect of data mining and business analytics techniques, including estimation, classification, clustering analysis, network analysis, association rule mining, text mining, etc. It focuses on turning data into business insights and eventually use data and analytics to create business value.
 The course takes a holistic approach of business analytics, starting from identifying and defining business questions, evaluating data quality, cleaning and preparing data to selecting models, interpreting outcomes, and communicating analysis and results to technical and management audiences.
+Students also are reinforced in their familiarity of data ethics framework, communicating analytics results, and the implementation of analytics in business.
 Throughout the course, students are involved in hands-on analysis using large sets of real data from a variety of industries.
-A term project and a formal presentation of the project are required.
+Students are expected to complete a alaytics consulting project with an industry client and a formal presentation of the project.

 Leadership Fundamentals (6 credits)